 According to some realizations of the OM simulations, recruitment showed the alternating pattern between higher and lower recruitment (Fig. 6).
 However, that characteristic in recruitment was obscured in the total number of simulations, within the confidence limits of 90% (Fig. 7A).

-The spawning biomass responded to each exploitation rate (Fig. 7B), as expressed in the approximately constant fishing mortality (Fig. 7C).
+The spawning biomass responded to each exploitation rate (Fig. 7B), as reflected by the approximately constant fishing mortality (Fig. 7C).
 The effective catch was assumed to be identical to the quota due to rigorous control of the harvest.
 Note that an exploitation rate of 30% produces the highest average fishing mortality, and close to that estimated in 2017 (Fig. 7C).

 The current exploitation rate of 25% produced nearly 20% depletion in the spawning biomass (Fig. 8), with a probability of future collapse > 80% (Fig. 9).
-On the other hand, an exploitation rate of 15% kept the spawning biomass close to the target, i.e. 40% of the unexploited spawning biomass (Fig. 8), with probabilities >50% once recovered the biomass (Fig. 9).
+On the other hand, an exploitation rate of 15% kept the spawning biomass close to the target, i.e., 40% of the unexploited spawning biomass (Fig. 8), with probabilities >50% once recovered the biomass (Fig. 9).
 Indeed, an exploitation rate of 15% was able to revert the declining trend observed in the surf clam spawning biomass (Fig. 8).

 Discussion

-Recruitment of benthic marine invertebrates is a highly complex process that spans a range of spatio-temporal scales (Defeo, 1996; Pineda and Caswell, 1997) and that is modulated by environmental forcing (e.g. winds, waves, physiological stress) that limits larval survival and successful settlement (Pineda, 1991; Cushing, 1995).
-Additionally, density-dependent factors operating at different spatial scales are common in marine invertebrates (Hixon et al., 2012), leading to reduced reproductive success and survival of adults (Stephens, 1999).
+Recruitment of benthic marine invertebrates is a highly complex process that spans a range of spatio-temporal scales (Defeo, 1996; Pineda and Caswell, 1997) and that is modulated by environmental forcing (e.g., winds, waves, physiological stress) that limits larval survival and successful settlement (Pineda, 1991; Cushing, 1995).
+Additionally, density-dependent factors operating at different spatial scales are prevalent in marine invertebrates (Hixon et al., 2012), leading to reduced reproductive success and survival of adults (Stephens, 1999).
 Adult density can positively or negatively affect recruitment success, which then determines adult density patterns (Jenkins et al., 2009).
-Both factors (environmental and density-dependent) are not mutually exclusive, but interact to determine the densities of marine benthic populations and assemblages.
+Both factors (i.e., environment and density-dependence) are not mutually exclusive, but interact to determine the densities of marine benthic populations and assemblages.

-The recruitment estimates in the period 2011-207, conditioning the operating model (OM), showed the alternation of periods with higher and lower recruitment in the surf clam population at Cucao beach, despite the short series of data available.
-A two-year period with high recruitment was followed by poor recruitment in 2016, after a warm ENSO event in 2015-2016 (Jacox et al., 2016; Martínez et al., 2017).
-Recruitment failures and high temporal variability is a common feature of Mesodesma species (Lima et al., 2000; Ripley and Caswell, 2006; Aburto et al., 2013).
-It must be mentioned that this is a general feature in the population dynamics of species with short life cycles, which can be linked to high rates of natural mortality, as well as with greater variability in population growth rates (Bjørkvoll et al., 2012).
-However, the estimated lifespan of surf clam M. donacium at Cucao is close to 7 years, and cohorts showed a modal progression in the length-structure from 2011 to 2017.
-The estimated von Bertalanffy growth parameter K=0.21 year-1 indicates a theoretical longevity close to 15 years, i.e., tmax~3/K (Kenchington, 2014).
-Thus, the population’s age-structure can act as a filter of recruitment variability, dampening the effects of environmental variability on population renewal, and hence reducing the influence of the environment on the stock (Planque et al., 2010).
+The recruitment estimates for the surf clam M. donacium in the period 2011-207, and that conditioned the operating model (OM), showed the alternation of periods with high and low recruitment in the Cucao beach population, despite the short data series available.
+Two years with high recruitment were followed by poor recruitment in 2016, after a warm ENSO event in 2015-2016 (Jacox et al., 2016; Martínez et al., 2017).
+Recruitment failures and high temporal variability are common features in the population dynamics of surf clams (Lima et al., 2000; Ripley and Caswell, 2006; Aburto et al., 2013).
+These are general features in the population dynamics of many species with short life cycles and can be linked to high rates of natural mortality and greater variability in growth rates (Bjørkvoll et al., 2012).
+These generalizations notwithstanding, the estimated lifespan of the surf clam M. donacium at Cucao is close to 7 years, with cohorts showing a modal progression in the size structure from 2011 to 2017.
+The estimated von Bertalanffy growth parameter (K=0.21 year-1) indicates theoretical longevity close to 15 years, i.e., tmax~3/K (Kenchington, 2014).
+Thus, the population’s age-structure may act as a filter of recruitment variability, dampening the effects of environmental variability on population renewal, and hence reducing the influence of the environment on the stock (Planque et al., 2010).